lgvaz/rlbox/README.md

-# GymmeForce
+# Reinforcement Learning Box
 *Work in progress...*
-GymmeForce provides a framework for rapid experimentation with popular Deep Reinforcement Learning algorithms, it focus on making very easy to implement new ideias, which can be rapidly evaluated using [OpenAI Gym](https://github.com/openai/gym).
+RLBox provides a framework for rapid experimentation with popular Deep Reinforcement Learning algorithms, it focus on making very easy to implement new ideias, which can be rapidly evaluated using [OpenAI Gym](https://github.com/openai/gym).

 ## Installation
 ```bash